-This post is the second in our series of guest-authored posts written by scholars who have been awarded funding for their research by the Society.
-This post was written by Yasmin Arshad, a PhD Candidate at University College London.
+This post is the third in our series of guest-authored posts written by scholars who have been awarded funding for their research by the Society.
+This post was written by Emma Whipday, a PhD candidate at University College, London.

 I was awarded a 2014 Malone Society Bursary to stage a research production of ‘The Tragedy of Thomas Merry’ from Two Lamentable Tragedies (1601), which portrays the murder of a London shopkeeper by his neighbour.
 The play is significant in its tragic portrayal of a murder in the home of an ordinary Londoner, and in its unprecedented attention to the forensic processes of detection.
 On Friday 21st March, the production was staged at UCL in what was, to my knowledge, its first performance in modern times.